groboclown/nightjar-mesh/README.md

         # These settings are required for SRV records, but for this
-        # record, the values are never used.
-So we set these to valid
+        # meta-data record, the values are never used.
+So we set these to
-        # values that are harmless.
+        # valid values that are harmless.
         AWS_INSTANCE_IPV4: 127.0.0.1
         AWS_INSTANCE_PORT: 1234